 Quick Facts from Colorado State University

-Most tree roots are in the top 6 to 24 inches of the soil and occupy an area 2 to 4 times the diameter of the tree crown.
+Most tree roots are in the top 6 to 24 inches of the soil and occupy an area 2 to 4 times the tree crown’s diameter.

 Soil compaction, change in soil depth, and improper watering can injure roots, increasing stress and susceptibility to disease and insects.